oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/ContractState.md

 - The `oxygenium.api.model` package contains classes that represent data models used in the Oxygenium API.

 2. What is the `AssetState` case class used for?
-- The `AssetState` case class represents the state of an asset, including the amount of attoAlph and an optional vector of tokens.
+- The `AssetState` case class represents the state of an asset, including the amount of attoOxm and an optional vector of tokens.

 3. What is the `toContractOutput` method used for in the `AssetState` case class?
 - The `toContractOutput` method is used to convert an `AssetState` object to a `ContractOutput` object, which is used to represent the output of a contract.